w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Indicating carousel items
+## Items indicator
 {:.newex}

 Indicating the total number of carousel items and which one of them is currently being displayed helps users to orient themselves.
-Ideally this is done by a set of styled buttons that each represent a carousel item in the sequence.
+Ideally each carousel item has a corresponding button that is styled acording to the state of the carousel item.
 Providing these buttons within a list, adds meaning and semantics to the content, such as the number and order of the carousel items.

-### Carousel item indicator
-{:.ex}

-In the following example, a list with buttons is added using JavaScript and then styled to look visually like a progress indicator.
-The buttons are numbered matching the corresponding carousel items.
-The button corresponding to the currently displayed carousel item is highlighted both visually and using visually hidden text.
+The list with buttons below is added to the carousel using JavaScript and then styled: The buttons are numbered matching the corresponding carousel items.
+The button corresponding to the currently displayed carousel item is highlighted both visually and using hidden text.
 Also the button that currently has the keyboard or mouse focus is highlighted.

 {::nomarkdown}
 <%= code_start %>